 Did your dog just eat a mouse?
 Mice are among some of the worst unwanted pests.
 For centuries, they have been sneaking through small holes or chewing passageways to access areas where food is kept.
 After depleting the pantry, they are able to quietly escape.
 They’ll leave behind only a trail of droppings and contaminated footprints.

 Before the mousetrap was invented, dogs were often used as mousers to help protect feed stores and keep living areas clean.
-The terrier breed lines of dog were even bred specifically to catch rodent pests; they are small enough to fit through tight spaces and are good diggers to allow pursuit through any terrain.
+The Terrier breed lines were even bred specifically to catch rodent pests; they are small enough to fit through tight spaces and are good diggers to allow pursuit through any terrain.

 Even if you don’t have a terrier, it isn’t too surprising to find that your own dog has successfully managed to catch himself a mouse.
 However, after proudly parading it around for a few minutes, he then decides to gobble it up.
 What should you do now?

 Should I Be Worried?

 Dogs eat all kinds of things they aren’t supposed to.
 When it comes to mouse ingestion, the biggest concern is the possibility that the mouse has consumed poison.
 This can usually comes from a bait trap that is still present in its gut.
 Oftentimes, the effect of the poison on the mouse will have made it easier for it to be caught in the first place.
 Mice are born prey animals.
 They are usually very good at evading animals that are trying to catch them.

 A poisoned mouse can seriously harm a dog if it is swallowed.
 Yes, even if the toxin is only present in small amounts.
 If your pup has eaten a dead mouse or one caught near a populated area where people are likely to put out rodenticides, call your local pet poisoning hotline or your veterinarian immediately.